 The Mu3e experiment at the Paul Scherrer Institute in Villigen, Switzerland does just that.
-Aiming at either directly observing the lepton flavor violating (LFV) decay $\mu^+ \to e^+e^-e^+$ or improving current SM predictions for the likelihood of it occurring, Mu3e stands at the forefront of research of LFV decays.
+Aiming at either directly observing the lepton flavour violating (LFV) decay $\mu^+ \rightarrow e^+e^-e^+$ or improving current SM predictions for the likelihood of it occuring, Mu3e stands at the forefront of research of LFV decays.

 The precision of experimental measurements is inherently dependent on factors, such as thermal expansion, deformations, or the mechanical accuracy of the detectors themselves.
-This is achieved not only through careful construction but also through software-based detector alignment strategies.
+This is achieved not only through careful construction but also through active detector alignment strategies.
 One of the strategies envisioned at Mu3e is track-based alignment, which makes use of particle tracks.
-When charged particles traverse a tracking detector, they leave measurable energy deposits (hits) in the layers of the detector, allowing for the reconstruction of their tracks.
+When charged particles traverse a tracking detector, they leave measureable energy deposits (hits) in the layers of the detector allowing for reconstruction of tracks.

 Global deformations of the tracking detector give rise to misalignment modes invisible to track-based alignment, called weak modes.
-Identification and correction require the utilization of different particle tracks to the ones found at Mu3e.
+Identification and correction requires the utilisation of different particle tracks to the ones found at Mu3e.
 Cosmic ray muons present a viable solution due to their high momentum, even distribution across the whole detector and low scattering cross section.
 These properties allow them to traverse the entire detector.
 By reconstructing their tracks, it is possible to determine systematical deviations in the detector's alignment and correct them in software.
 As a result, their application in an online alignment system for the Mu3e experiment is under investigation.